-After you feel confident that you understand more about cooking and your own cooking abilities, I would recommend enrolling for a vegan diploma course at Demuths Cookery School in Bath.
-You can get hands on help from experienced chefs.
+After you feel confident that you understand more about cooking and your own cooking abilities, I would recommend enrolling on a vegan diploma course at Demuths Cookery School in Bath.
+You can get hands-on help from experienced chefs.
 You’ll learn how to plate your food, how to make pasta, bread, and pastries, and much much more.

-This 2 week diploma gave me the confidence and know-how to start experimenting more with my food and practicing my skills.
+This 2-week diploma gave me the confidence and know-how to start experimenting more with my food and practising my skills.

 Step 2: Practice being a vegan chef

 You have nailed the basics of vegan cookery but now it is time to put it into practice.
 Without practice, your skills won’t get finetuned and your creativity will be stumped.

 Try doing one of the following to keep your creativity flowing and to test your abilities.

 Run your own supper clubs or pop-ups